mosesfinlay/tic-tac-toe/README.md

 # Techdegree Project Four
 ## Tic Tac Toe

-This project is a simple tic-tac-toe game that uses Javascript.
+This project is a simple tic tac toe game that uses Javascript.